Halfway Houses in Savannah, GA

 Services provided:

-• DBT, anger management and cognitive behavioral therapy
+• DBT, counseling for substance abuse and cognitive behavioral therapy

 • Outreach to persons in the community

-• Substance use education, counseling for families and individual counseling services
+• Counseling for groups, family counseling and individual counseling

 Pineland Bhdd Bulloch Addictive Disease Outpatient - 49.2 miles from Savannah, GA